 Eurozone Inflation Expectations Remain Unchanged

-(RTTNews) - Eurozone inflation expectations for this year and next year remained unchanged, the Survey of Professional Forecasters from the European Central Bank showed on Friday.
+(RTTNews) - Eurozone consumers' inflation expectations remained stable in July, the latest consumer expectations survey published by the European Central Bank showed on Friday.

-Respondents' expectations for headline inflation were stable at 2.4 percent this year and 2.0 percent in 2025.
+Inflation expectations for the coming year was steady at 2.8 percent after having fallen in May to their lowest level since September 2021.

-Meanwhile, inflation expectation for 2026 was revised down to 1.9 percent from 2.0 percent.
-Longer-term inflation expectations came in at 2.0 percent.
+Inflation expectations for the next three years also remained unchanged in July, at 2.3 percent.